 So what is acoustics?
 Acoustics is a term referring to the qualities that determine a room’s ability to reflect sound waves in such a way as to produce distinct hearing.
 It also refers to the science of sound with respect to its production, effects, control, transmission, and reception.

 A room’s reverberation time depends on the room’s volume and the ability of its components – ceiling, floor, walls, and equipment – to absorb sound.
-Similar to controlling the reverberation time of an instrument, you can also take control of the reverberation time inside of a room by making adjustments.
+Similar to controlling the reverberation time of an instrument, you can also take control of the reverberation time inside of a room by making adjustments to the room acoustics such as installing acoustic panels, using sound-absorbing materials, or changing the room’s layout.

 How to Acoustically Treat A Room: Diffusion and Sound Absorption